 Is Paying a Ticket the Same as Admitting Fault?

 Receiving a ticket does not mean you’re at fault for the action being described.
 A police officer may issue a ticket based on incorrect information gathered from witnesses to the accident or other drivers.
-However, paying any ticket you receive is admitting fault.
+However, paying any ticket you receive is an admission of fault.

-Paying your ticket is admitting your guilt, and once you have taken this action, you lose your right to challenge the ticket in court.
+Once you have paid your ticket, you lose your right to challenge the ticket in court.
 If your ticket was for negligent driving behavior, such as failure to stop or yield for traffic, it could impact your personal injury case.
-This is because the actions and behaviors of drivers determine fault in accidents.
+This is because the actions and behaviors of drivers determine fault in civil car accident claims.

 How Fault is Determined in Utah Car Accidents

 All drivers in Utah must abide by state and local traffic laws.
 They also are responsible for providing a duty of care, which means they must drive responsibly and with consideration for the safety of others.

 When drivers fail to fulfill their duty of care, they commit negligence.
 Drivers who are found negligent are considered at fault for car accidents in Utah.
 Negligence in car accidents can include driving while impaired, speeding, disobeying traffic laws, and not properly maintaining your vehicle if it contributes to causing the crash (for example, driving with bald tires or worn-done brake pads).